resilient-tech/razorpayx-integration/docs/setup/2_connect_erpnext_with_razorpayx.md

 ---

-### Multiple configurations with different bank accounts for the same company associated with RazorpayX are allowed.
+### ⚙️ Multiple configurations with different bank accounts for the same company associated with RazorpayX are allowed!